christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Use `reg` when declaring temporary variables which are accessed in the audio callbacks.

--   `reg` variables should only be used for numbers, booleans, and strings.

 -   Don't declare `reg` variables inside inline functions.

 #### local